GianfrancoBazzani/zk-Verifiable-Credentials-DB/README.md

  <img width="500" src="img/deployment-log.PNG">
 </p>

-7. Now you have to take the Contracct address, shown in the deployment log and set it in page/index.tsx file, and build and deploy de front end using `yarn deployfront`
+7. Now you have to take the Contracct address, shown in the deployment log and set it in page/index.tsx file, and build and deploy de front end using `yarn deployfront`.

 <p align="center" >
  <img width="500" src="img/set-credentials-db-add.PNG">